taoo0316/taoo0316.github.io/_pages/about.md

 Check out what projects I have been up to!
 Also, here is a surprisingly accurate [pronunciation](https://www.howtopronounce.com/wentao) of my name if you are having trouble.

+**What I can do for you**

+I am deeply interested in making data useful for industry needs and researchers alike.
+This means cleaning the data, feature engineering, building machine learning models/pipelines, making queries from databases or developing impactful visualisation.

 [NEWS]

 *2020.07 Enrolled in [Yale-NUS College](https://www.yale-nus.edu.sg/)!*